 What is the solution?

-- The priority strategy must be the widespread implementation of the Stop TB Strategy, particularly addressing TB/HIV coinfection and MDR-TB, in the incarcerated population.
+- The priority strategy must be the widespread implementation of the End TB Strategy in the incarcerated population.
 Every prisoner should have unrestricted access to the correct diagnosis and treatment of TB.

 - Delays in the detection and treatment of TB cases must be minimised to reduce further transmission of infection and pressures to self-treat TB.